 Patients commonly receive outpatient rehabilitation following surgery.
 Joint replacement is a common surgery type that benefits from receiving physical therapy as part of the post-surgery recovery process.

 For example, if you have a hip or knee replacement, your physical therapist will work with you to help build up muscles around your knee to support the new joint.
 They will also help you learn how to walk properly with your new joint and recommend an exercise routine to help you build strength.

 Therapy needs can vary widely depending on the type of injury or accident.
 For example, someone recovering from a broken leg would likely receive a different combination of therapy than someone with a traumatic brain injury.

-Physical therapists will focus on exercises to help regain strength, balance, function, and more.
+Physical therapists will focus on exercises to help regain strength, balance, function, falls prevention, and more.
 Occupational therapists focus on skills needed to perform activities of daily living like cooking, cleaning, self-care, hand-eye coordination, and memory.
 Finally, speech therapists help with verbal communication, social skills, reading and writing, eating and swallowing, and more.

 Outpatient Rehabilitation After an Illness or Event